 Olive

 The olive tree, Olea europaea, is a classic Mediterranean tree that grows surprisingly well in the UK.
-It has pale grey-green, evergreen leaves and compact size.
-Olives thrive in conditions closest to the hot, dry climate of their native habitat, so choose the sunniest and most sheltered spot available – a south-facing spot with a brick wall behind it is ideal.
-Olives look particularly good in urban and contemporary gardens and grow well in pots – they look especially good framing a front door or with other Mediterranean plants on a sunny patio.
+It has pale grey-green, evergreen leaves and can be kept quite compact.
+Olives thrive in conditions closest to the hot, dry climate of their native habitat, so choose the sunniest spot available – a south-facing spot with a brick wall behind it is ideal.
+Olives look particularly good in urban and contemporary gardens and grow well in pots – they look especially good in pairs framing a front door or with other Mediterranean plants on a sunny patio.

 H x S: up to 10m x 10m